Bug Herding Explained

 Such a reminder is best done in the form of a digest.
 You could collect a few links to well-investigated issues and offer them for consideration in the app's group.
 Alternatively, you could also gather a few issues that are less clear and ask about them again.
 Just don't do it in 20 separate messages over the course of seven hours — make it one nice but not too fat message.

 If that doesn't work, try a smaller number.
-Maybe choose three important issues and ping him again with a nice concise message.
-Once he says something of that is fixed, show him your earlier digest and ask to take care of that stuff as well since he's here already.
+Maybe choose three important issues and ping the devs again with a nice concise message.
+Once they say something of that is fixed, show them your earlier digest and ask to take care of that stuff as well since they're here already.

 Be cool.